MontiCore/EmbeddedMontiArc/README.md

     }
 }
 ```
-3. Generate C code using neural networks which were trained using the specified deep learning backend.
+3. Generate C code which uses neural networks that were trained using the specified deep learning backend.
 The generator receives the following command line parameters:
     * `-m`    path to directory with EMADL models
     * `-r`    name of the root model
     * `-o`    output path